microsoft/BCTech/samples/AppInsights/TroubleShootingGuides/README.md

 # What is Kqlmagic?
 Kqlmagic is a command that extends the capabilities of the Python kernel in Azure Data Studio notebooks.
 You can combine Python and Kusto query language (KQL) to query and visualize data using rich Plot.ly library integrated with render commands.
 Kqlmagic brings you the benefit of notebooks, data analysis, and rich Python capabilities all in the same location.
 Supported data sources with Kqlmagic include Azure Data Explorer, Application Insights, and Azure Monitor logs.

-# Learning resources (Azure Data Studio)
+# How do I learni more about Azure Data Studio?
 Here are some resources for you to get started on Azure Data Studio.
 Use CTRL+click to open them in a new browser tab/window.
 * [How to Start with Microsoft Azure Data Explorer (Pluralsight course, requires subscription)](https://app.pluralsight.com/library/courses/microsoft-azure-data-explorer-starting/table-of-contents)
 * [Exploring Data in Microsoft Azure Using Kusto Query Language and Azure Data Explorer (Pluralsight course, requires subscription)](https://app.pluralsight.com/library/courses/microsoft-azure-data-exploring/table-of-contents)

-# Get up and running (install and configure Azure Data Studio)
+# How do I install and configure Azure Data Studio?
 1. First, you need to download and install Azure Data Studio.
 See how to here: https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio
 2. Now create a new notebook (needed for steps 3+4 below) and choose the Python3 kernel, see https://docs.microsoft.com/en-us/sql/azure-data-studio/notebooks-tutorial-python-kernel#create-a-notebook
 3. Install a Python kernel for Azure Data Studio (let Azure Data Studio do it for you or reuse an existing Python installation).
 See how to here: https://docs.microsoft.com/en-us/sql/azure-data-studio/notebooks-tutorial-python-kernel#change-the-python-kernel

-# Install and set up Kqlmagic
+# How do I install and set up Kqlmagic?
 To install and set up Kqlmagic, open a python notebook.
 Click the "Manage Packages" icon on the right of the notebook:

 ![Manage Python packages](../images/install-kqlmagic-1.png)